arg-inescid/hydra/README.md

 The Manager consists of next main components:

-- `Encode` - Class for transforming username and lambda name to unique name, which is then used as the key for Lambda Storage.
+- `Encoder` - Class for transforming username and lambda name to unique name, which is then used as the key for Function Storage.
-- `Lambda Storage` - Class for storing meta-information about every registered lambda.
-Like ID, lambda name, available instances, created instances, active instances, opened HTTP connections...
+- `Function Storage` - Class for storing meta-information about every registered function.
+Like ID, function name, available instances, created instances, active instances, opened HTTP connections...
 - `Code Writer` - Class for storing binary code of servers writing them on the same disk as lambda manager.
 - `Scheduler` - Class which is deciding which instance of lambda should we call.